-At my former job, we used send mid-day sales updates every day at 3pm.
-Nobody enjoyed doing this.
-Nobody looked forward to sifting through the numbers, adding them up, formatting an email, and sending it out.
+At my former job, as a regional manager for a large telecom company, we sent midday sales updates every day at 3 p.m.
+Nobody enjoyed this ritual.
+We didn’t look forward to sifting through the numbers, adding them up, formatting an email, and sending it to our bosses.

-One day in January, around 2:50pm, I was sitting next to my boss in his office as the sales numbers started pouring in from my various stores.
-Knowing sales had been slow lately, he said “I hope we can report something that makes us happy at 3pm.”
+On a cold day in January, around 2:50 p.m, I was sitting next to my boss in his office as the sales numbers started pouring in from my various stores.
+Knowing sales had been slow lately, he said, “I hope we can report something that makes us happy at 3 p.m.”

 I wrote down that sentence as soon as he said it.

-If the sales numbers are down or if life is throwing you a curveball or if it feels like nobody cares about you, it is difficult to find something to be happy about.
-But you know, deep down, you have so much to be grateful for, you know you have so much to be happy about.
+If the sales numbers are down, if life is throwing you a curveball, or if it feels like nobody cares about you, it is difficult to find something to be happy about: but you know, deep down, you have so much to be grateful for—you have so much to be happy about.

-So for the rest of the month, starting today, I’m going to send a 3pm Happiness Update via Twitter.
-It will contain one thing that makes me happy or grateful or thankful that day.
-If you’re not following me on Twitter, you should start.
-These updates will be on our Facebook page too.
+So for the rest of the month (March 2011), starting today, I’m going to send a 3 p.m.
+Happiness Update via Twitter.
+It will contain one thing that makes me happy, grateful, or thankful that day.